mikeizbicki/lab-processes/README.md

-# Lab: shell scripting
+# Lab: Working with Processes

-This lab will teach you the shell scripting and command line tools you will need to complete the twitter analysis homework.
+This lab will teach you how to run tasks in parallel in the shell.
+This is the first steps in completing your twitter analysis homework.

 <!--
 Portions of this lab require you to work with a partner.